dotnet-foundation/projects/readme.md

 **Licenses and Copyright**

-- The code is offered under an open source license which has been approved by the .NET Foundation.
+- The code is offered under a standard, permissive open source license which has been approved by the .NET Foundation.
 - Libraries that are mandatory dependencies of the project are also offered under a standard, permissive open source license which has been approved by the .NET Foundation (exceptions include a dependency that is required by the target platform where no alternative open source dependency is available such as the .NET Framework or a hardware specific library).
 - Committers are bound by a Contributor License Agreement (CLA) and/or are willing to embrace the .NET Foundation's CLA when the project becomes a Member.
 - The copyright ownership of everything that the project produces is clearly defined and documented.